NVIDIA-AI-IOT/cuDLA-samples/README.md

 Note:
 1. We use inference resolution of 1x3x672x672 to get this mAP.
 2. Fallback the last 4 layers to FP16 in the last head can increase mAP from 37.1 to 37.3, but the perf will drop little from 4.0ms to 4.46ms.
-This can be tested with a new loadble built by `$ bash data/model/build_dla_standalone_loadable_v2.sh `
+This can be tested with a new loadble built by `bash data/model/build_dla_standalone_loadable_v2.sh `
 # Performance

 | Platform | GPU clock | Memory clock | DLA clock | TensorRT Version | DLA Version |